jinitsuga/jinitsuga/README.md

 👋 Hi, I’m Agu!
-Self-taught developer, confident front-ender transitioning into fullstack!.
+English teacher turned self-taught dev, confident front-ender transitioning into fullstack!.
 Very detail-oriented, love thinking about UI/UX and systems.

 Always looking for coding friends to talk shop! - 📫 You can find me on Discord: nitsugai

-Recently started contributing to Open Source. ❤
+##### 💡Interests include: Open Source software, moving around (skating, basketball, paddle tennis) and both board and video games. 🛹 🕹️

 ### √ Competent (and constantly learning) with: